 Behavior Detection and risk evaluation FAQ

-Okta ThreatInsight is a tool used for large scale attack mitigation.
-It is designed to reduce automated account takeover attempts such as brute force and password spray attacks.
+Okta ThreatInsight is a tool used for large-scale attack mitigation.
+It's designed to reduce automated account takeover attempts such as brute force and password spray attacks.

 Risk-based authentication is designed to reduce authentication friction and targeted attacks.
 When a username and password is used in an anomalous way (such as unexpected IP and device), the system can assign a high risk to the login attempt.

-Okta ThreatInsight, Risk-based authentication and behavior provide a tiered system of protection.
-Okta ThreatInsight detects and blocks threats and acts as a first line of defense by mitigating large scale attacks.
-Risk-based authentication and behavior provide additional protection.
+Okta ThreatInsight, risk-based authentication, and Behavior Detection provide a tiered system of protection.
+Okta ThreatInsight detects and blocks threats and acts as a first line of defense by mitigating large-scale attacks.
+Risk-based authentication and behavior provide extra protection.
 The Risk Engine detects anomalous user behavior that might indicate targeted attacks on this user.